 Why do you need a food safety inspection?

-By allowing a food safety audit to be carried out will show that you and your organisation is committed to food safety, this will increase public confidence and trust in your brand.
+Allowing a food safety audit to be carried out will show that you and your organisation are committed to food safety, which will increase public confidence and trust in your brand.

 What factors are considered in the inspection?

-• Clean and safe vehicles used to transport food
+- Clean and safe vehicles are used to transport food

-• Food must be stored in appropriate temperatures and must not be in contact with the ground
+- Food must be stored at appropriate temperatures and must not be in contact with the ground

 3 Steps in a food safety inspection